 With more than a billion sites online, competition is fierce across nearly every sector.
 Brands try to get their voices heard above the noise.
 In a number of industries, however, there are sites that dominate the search engine results pages and seem nearly impossible to overtake.
+This is why your content marketing for small business strategy is extremely important.

 Take for example the medical industry and websites like WebMD, Healthline, or Cleveland Clinic.
 In the film and entertainment industry, IMDB and Rotten Tomatoes can be found at the top of the SERP.
 Wikipedia also presents a considerable indirect competitor for many brands to try and outrank.